barchart/production-forecast-doc/docs/content/quick_start.md

 }
 ```

-## 03 Explore more
+## Explore more

 Congrats!
 You've made your first query.
-Now, you can check detailed API documentation at API Reference Section, and explore more advanced methods to query grain prices data in API Examples Section
+Now, you can check detailed API documentation at API Reference Section, and explore more advanced methods to query grain production forecats in API Examples Section